 - Next, I used a free online course to help me learn the different forms of the letters.
 The link that I have pasted here is extremely comprehensive.
 It teaches you how to read the letters and all their forms from start to finish, as well as how to use short and long vowels.
 I found the course on Memrise, a free online learning site which is almost like a cross between Duolingo and Quizlet.
 I worked for about an hour a day during the summer, and basically, upon completing this course, I was able to fully read the Arabic script:

 - My final step is practice.
 I have found a lot of effective and fun ways to keep up my skills, and I try to spend some time each day.
 I like to look up articles or texts in Arabic, just to practice reading.
 In addition, I listen to a lot of Arabic music.
 While my favorite songs are playing, I like to look up the lyrics (in the Arabic script, NOT ROMANS), and try to follow along.
 I am also extremely lucky to have an Arabic speaking friend, whom I text each week.
 It is also really helpful to download the Arabic keyboard on your device, so that you can type, search, and write with ease.
 Over time, you will see your reading speed increase, as you continue to practice!

-And did I mention that I accomplished all of this in less than two months?
+And did I mention that I accomplished all of this in a matter of weeks?
 Learning how to read a language is not hard, and it doesn’t require the help of expensive courses or long lengths of time.
 All it takes is some patience, hard work, and enthusiasm!
 If I can do it, so can you! !حظا سعيدا Good luck!